 Maltron Keyboards : Computer Hardware Buyers’ Glossary

-CurrCon neededThe CurrCon Java Applet displays prices on this web page converted with today’s exchange rates into your local international currency, e.g. Euros, US dollars, Canadian dollars, British Pounds, Indian Rupees… CurrCon requires Java 1.1 or later, preferably 1.6.0_06 .
-If you can’t see the prices, of you if just want to learn more about CurrCon, click here for help.
+The CurrCon Java Applet displays prices on this web page converted with today’s exchange rates into your local international currency, e.g. Euros, US dollars, Canadian dollars, British Pounds, Indian Rupees… CurrCon requires an up-to-date browser and Java version 1.8, preferably 1.8.0_131.
+If you can’t see the prices in your local currency, Troubleshoot.
+Use Firefox for best results.

-Maltron
+Maltron keyboards

 A maker of particularly durable, expensive, ergonomic keyboards.
-They have developed their own layout that gives the most dextrous fingers proportionately more work. that is easier than QWERTY on the wrist muscles, and gives about faster speed to good typists, considerably better for the less dexterous.
+They have developed their own layout that gives the most dextrous fingers proportionately more work. that is easier than QWERTY on the wrist muscles and gives about faster speed to good typists, considerably better for the less dexterous.

 The Maltron Keyboard Limited Edition